Kbafekr/MusicCloud/README.md

 ## Description

-A fullstack pixel-perfect clone of SoundCloud using React, Redux, and Express.
+A fullstack clone of SoundCloud using React, Redux, and Express.
 View a live demo [here:](https://soundcloudcloneaa.herokuapp.com)

 ## Features